SPF PermError: what it means and how to fix it

 Does a PermError affect DKIM?
 No. DKIM is independent of SPF and has no lookup limit.
 If SPF is in PermError but DKIM aligns and passes, the message still passes DMARC — which is one more reason to set up aligned DKIM as a safety net.

 Will receivers tell me about a PermError?
-Not directly, but your DMARC aggregate reports will: a source stuck in SPF failure across reports, despite being legitimate, is a strong hint to inspect your record for a PermError.
+Not directly, but the DMARC aggregate reports do: a source stuck in SPF failure across reports, despite being legitimate, is a strong hint to inspect the record for a PermError.

 Is PermError worse than having no SPF at all?
-In effect, similar — both leave your domain without working SPF — but PermError is more insidious, because you believe you're protected.
+In effect, similar — both leave the domain without working SPF — but PermError is more insidious, because it comes with the belief of being protected.
 A none result at least makes the gap obvious.
 That false sense of safety is exactly why a PermError deserves prompt attention rather than a shrug.

-A PermError always has a precise cause — you just have to find it fast, before your mail suffers.
-Thomas, your virtual CISO, unfolds your record, identifies the exact cause (overflow, void lookup, syntax, duplicate record), and generates the corrected SPF record for you, clean and under the ten-lookup bar.
+A PermError always has a precise cause — it just has to be found fast, before the mail suffers.
+Thomas, the virtual CISO, unfolds the record, identifies the exact cause (overflow, void lookup, syntax, duplicate record), and generates the corrected SPF record, clean and under the ten-lookup bar.

-Analyze your domain for free → or create an account to get out of PermError and stay out.
+Analyze a domain for free or create an account to leave PermError behind and stay out.

 About the author